Close/First Review Date:

 EDUCATION AND EXPERIENCE

-1. Bachelors degree from an accredited college or university; and one year related experience or training in marketing student recruitment programs;
+1. Associates degree or equivalent from a two-year college or technical school and one year related experience and/or training in marketing and student recruitment programs; or three years of related experience and/or training; or an equivalent combination of education and experience.

 The District is represented by dedicated and talented employees who are passionate about providing our student population with the best educational experience possible.
 The District recognizes that cultural diversity in the academic environment promotes academic excellence; fosters cultural, racial and human understanding; provides positive roles models for all students, and creates an inclusive and supportive educational and work environment for its employees, students, and the community it serves.